danshee/career/_posts/2021-01-12-on-patience.markdown

 To those that have ever come to me for help, or those that I have taught, trained, or mentored; and who also would describe me as “patient” -- be aware that that was all on you.
 You were pleasant and professional people to work with.
 I enjoyed helping you and teaching you.

-To those that I have given up on: you know where you stand.
+To those that I have given up on: *you know where you stand*.